iamdurjoybarua/Eco-Friendly-Smart-Home-Simulator/README.md

 Durjoy Barua (https://github.com/iamdurjoybarua)

-Feel free to contribute to this project by submitting pull requests with bug fixes or new features, especially for the GUI!
+Feel free to contribute to this project by submitting pull requests with bug fixes or new features, especially for the GUI & Database!